 The Coronavirus outbreak will likely have a long-term impact.
 Covid-19 has claimed the lives of thousands of people worldwide, posing unprecedented threats to public health, food systems, and global supply chains.

 Furthermore, the ongoing impact is wreaking havoc on the economy and the ability of businesses to operate.
 Businesses have had little choice but to adapt their business models to address mandatory shutdowns and social distancing.

 As a result, HR and business divisions have collaborated to deploy, embrace, and use technology, resulting in a more flexible and technology-centric organization.

 However, due to the automation and digitization of many business activities, including the successful use of HRM cloud-based tools to handle HR procedures, HR leaders now have more time to focus on the employee experience.

 Employee onboarding, offboarding, performance reviews, payroll audit, a notice of leave absence requests, and recruitment are just a few of the essential HR operations that are efficiently managed by automation and HR Management software.
 As a result, HR's involvement in these processes is reduced to a minimum.

-Of course, the upside is that Human Resources leaders can now spend more time with their employees while also managing more strategic initiatives that are aligned with their requirements.
+Of course, the upside is that Human Resources leaders can now spend more time with their employees while also managing more strategic initiatives aligned with their requirements.
 In other words, restoring the human aspect to Human Resources and providing the necessary capacity to think about people strategy.

-How remote working is changing the role of HR?
+How is remote working changing the role of HR?

 The increasing acceptance of remote working will be one of Covid-19's lasting impacts on how people work and the changing role of HR.
 The widespread adoption of remote work, video conferencing, and telecommuting are unlikely to result in a return to pre-covid working practices in the near or long term.